lozingaro/academic-website/teaching/ml-bbs/case-study-retail.markdown

 #### Reflection

 - **Learning Takeaways**: What did you learn about the role of machine learning in solving real-world business problems?
-- **Real-World Application**: Consider how this approach can be applied in different retail or e-commerce environments.
+- **Real-World Application**: Consider how this approach can be applied in your business or industry.
+What are the potential benefits and risks of this approach?

-Compare your answers with the [Case Study Solution](case-study-retail-solution).
+- **Compare your answers**: The instructor prepared a quick [analysis](case-study-retail-solution) that can be used to compare your ideas with an actual implementation.